Last updated on April 8th, 2022

 - You were made ill or sustained an injury following the accident.

-Irrespective of how you were injured, there are some steps you should take that could help if you decide to seek damages from the hotel.
+Irrespective of how you were injured, there are some steps you should take to obtain evidence that could help if you decide to seek damages from the hotel.
 They include:

 - Reporting the incident to the hotel reception and asking for a copy of the accident report.